 Convergence Guarantee

 This condition ensures knowledge transfer is a contraction mapping, preventing runaway amplification across timescales.
-The learned transfer coefficients are constrained during training via softmax normalization.

 Summary: What's Novel